-- Active optics is active control of alignment (primary and secondary) and shape of primary, based on WF measurements in telescope. - Necessary because no 8 m mirror is rigid - Built into all modern telescopes - Active optics is slow (> 1 minute) and corrects only large-scale errors. - Implication for manufacturing: - No need to completely eliminate all loworder shape errors, because they will be controlled with active optics at telescope. - In fact, no point in it. - Manufacturing requirement is to control large-scale shape within easy range of active-optics correction in telescope. - When mirror surface error is measured in lab, simulate active-optics correction of low-order components. - Tells how much large-scale error you can easily correct.
+- Active optics is active control of alignment (primary and secondary) and shape of primary, based on WF measurements in telescope. - Necessary because no 8 m mirror is rigid - Built into all modern telescopes - Active optics is slow (> 1 minute) and corrects only large-scale errors. - Implication for manufacturing: - No need to completely eliminate all loworder shape errors, because they will be controlled with active optics at telescope. - Manufacturing requirement is to control large-scale shape within easy range of active-optics correction in telescope. - When mirror surface error is measured in lab, simulate active-optics correction of low-order components. - Tells how much large-scale error you can easily correct.